Code-Institute-Submissions/abz2489-bookmark-it/README.md

 7. If you do see the message along with a list of migrations run ```python3 manage.py migrate``` in the terminal to make these migrartions.

+8. If you have JSON fixtures with your products you now need to load the data to your new database with.
+Be sure to start with categories first and then your products.
+    ```python3 manage.py loaddata fixture-name```

-8. Run ```python3 manage.py createsuperuser``` to create a superuser for your database.
+9. Run ```python3 manage.py createsuperuser``` to create a superuser for your database.
 You will see a prompt in the terminal to enter a Username followed by Email and then Password.

-9. To check that your superuser was created successfully navigate back to [ElephantSQL](https://www.elephantsql.com/), select **Browser** from the options on the left, click **Table Queries**, select **auth_user** and click the blue **Execute** button.
+10. To check that your superuser was created successfully navigate back to [ElephantSQL](https://www.elephantsql.com/), select **Browser** from the options on the left, click **Table Queries**, select **auth_user** and click the blue **Execute** button.
 You should see your username and email along with a hashed password.

-10. Paste the below if else statement in the Databases section of **settings.py** to use the development database when in development mode and the external database for the live website.
+11. Paste the below if else statement in the Databases section of **settings.py** to use the development database when in development mode and the external database for the live website.
     ```
     if 'DATABASE_URL' in os.environ:
     DATABASES = {